PacktPublishing/Cloud-native-Application-Development-with-Java-EE/README.md

 # Cloud native Application Development with Java EE
+This is the code repository for [Cloud-Native Application Development with Java EE [Video]](https://www.packtpub.com/application-development/cloud-native-application-development-java-ee-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
+It contains all the supporting project files necessary to work through the video course from start to finish.

+## About the Video Course
 In a world of modern business models and digital products the use of monolithic applications run classical infrastructure is just not feasible anymore.
 Many organizations have already begun resorting to the elasticity of the cloud as it offers them greater agility, availability, resilience and portability.

 This video course is a one-stop solution for developers and architects, teaching them to understand the challenges faced in building cloud native applications, using Java EE 8 and some additional well known open-source components and APIs.
 In combination, these APIs enable you to easily build hyperscale, elastic, loosely coupled, reliable, observable and secure microservices.